 The Educational Opportunity Center (EOC) Educational Specialist has been responsible for all financial aid assistance on Molokai for decades.
 In addition to services including pre-admissions counseling, application assistance, and distribution of scholarship information, the person on Molokai must also address questions from students that are normally directed to the Financial Aid Office on Maui.
 This increases the person's responsibility level because they must understand the loan process, the Banner financial aid system, and other pertinent financial aid information.
-Until recently EOC has been highly effective, however, changes in the position type, weekly hours, and high turnover since January 2007 have resulted in the instability of financial aid assistance available to Maui CC, Molokai students.
+Until recently EOC has been highly effective, however, changes in the position type, weekly hours, and high turnover since January 2007 have resulted in the instability of financial aid assistance available to UHMC, Molokai students at the same time that student enrollments are increasing.

-The graph below illustrates the percentage of Molokai students at Maui CC, Molokai receiving financial aid over a three-year period.
+The graph below illustrates the percentage of Molokai students receiving financial aid over a five-year period.
 The first bar represents students on any type of financial aid, while the second bar shows Pell recipients only.